Senior Thesis Seminar, Spring 2015

 The Writing and Submission of the First and Final Drafts

-By 12 noon, submit 8 hard copies of your thesis of about 40 pages, plus one electronic copy, complete with bibliography, notes (presented in conformity with the Chicago Manual of Style, 13th Edition, unless another standard style sheet is agreed upon with your advisor), and a one or two page Abstract that clearly and concisely summarizes your thesis (this should be included at the very beginning of your thesis, before your introduction).
+By 12 noon, submit 9 hard copies of your thesis of about 40 pages, plus one electronic copy, complete with bibliography, notes (presented in conformity with the Chicago Manual of Style, 13th Edition, unless another standard style sheet is agreed upon with your advisor), and a one or two page Abstract that clearly and concisely summarizes your thesis (this should be included at the very beginning of your thesis, before your introduction).
 All theses will be read by all members of the department.
-The copies must be delivered to the second floor of Gest and your electronic copy submitted online before you can sign up for your oral discussion.
+The copies and electronic version must be delivered to Gail Heimberger (Administrative Assistant) on the second floor of Gest.
 This deadline is non-negotiable, and failure to meet it will result instantly and automatically in a one-position change in the grade for the thesis (e.g., from 3.0 to 2.7); the grade reduction will increase one position for every subsequent 24 hours the thesis is late.
 Please note: neither your advisor nor the convener of the seminar can authorize any extension.
 Only the department as a whole, generally in consultation with the student's dean, can authorize any extensions, which must be requested in advance.

-May 5, 6, 7, Oral Discussion.
-You will sign up for your oral discussion online when you hand in the electronic copy of your thesis and complete the online forms.
-All orals will take place on Monday (May 5th), Tuesday (May 6th), and Wednesday (May 7th).
+May 4, 5 Oral Discussion.
+There will be a sign-up sheet for the oral discussion available when you hand in your thesis in Gest.
+All orals will take place on Monday (May 4th) and Tuesday (May 5th).
 Sign up will be in order of submission of theses--the earlier you turn in your thesis, the greater your choice of times.
 Allow 60 minutes for the oral and subsequent discussion with the department.
-Your final grade for senior seminar will be sent to you by mail shortly after the oral exam.
+Your final grade for senior seminar will be sent to you by email shortly after the oral exam.

 You will receive a regular course grade for Rel.
 399b, which will appear on your transcript.
 This overall grade is comprised of three separate grades that evaluate: